-22nd Century Group, Inc. (XXII) Q1 2020 Results - Earnings Call Transcript

 Michael Zercher

 Thanks, Andrea.
-We feel good about our financial position as we have remained thoughtful in managing expenses and maintaining a strong balance sheet enabling the company to remain agile.
+We feel good about our financial position as we have remained thoughtful in managing expenses and maintaining a strong balance sheet, enabling the company to remain agile.
 This concludes our earnings call today.
-If you have any questions please follow-up with Mei Kuo at Investor Relations at xxiicentury.com.
-Thank you for your interest in 22nd Century and we look forward to providing another update in our second quarter earnings call in August.
+If you have any questions, please follow-up with Mei Kuo at investorrelations@xxiicentury.com.
+Thank you for your interest in 22nd Century, and we look forward to providing another update in our second quarter earnings call in August.

 Question-and-Answer Session